-Only officers who have successfully completed department-approved training in the use of any control device are authorized to carry and use the device.
+Only officers who have successfully completed department-approved training and demonstrated satisfactory skill and proficiency in the use of any control device are authorized to carry and use the device.

 308.5.1 SHIFT COMMANDER RESPONSIBILITIES

 The Shift Commander may authorize the use of a control device by selected personnel or members of specialized units who have successfully completed the required training.